Overview

 All evaluation logic occurs within the SDK.

-What is the overall latency for the APIs of the ABC server SDK?
+What is the overall latency for the server SDK APIs?

 As the evaluation occurs within the SDK using configurations stored in the local cache, the latency for evaluation is extremely low.